phillipsj/OpenVPN-install/README.md

-# OpenVPN-install
+# OpenVPN-install with Arguments

-OpenVPN installer for Debian, Ubuntu, Fedora, CentOS and Arch Linux.
+OpenVPN installer for Debian and Ubuntu

 This script will let you setup your own secure VPN server in just a few minutes.